rdmolony/rdmolony.github.io/_posts/2023-12-04-struggling-to-sync-sensors-and-databases.md

 permalink: /blog/:year-:month-:day-:title.html
 ---

-> This post was renamed to [On Re-Engineering a Legacy Data Platform]({% post_url 2023-12-04-on-reengineering-a-legacy-data-platform %})
+> This is an old version, for the latest version checkout: [On Re-Engineering a Legacy Data Platform]({% post_url 2023-12-04-on-reengineering-a-legacy-data-platform %})

 {% capture tldr %}